theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2017-07-19-unconventional-wanderings-in-the-east.md

 Khandagiri and Udaygiri were our first major sights in the city, caves that had been carved out more than two thousand years ago as residences for monks.
 And they weren’t just caves, they were beautifully designed, and decorated with carvings of stories, mythical and symbolic figures, scenes from the past and contemporary lives of people, and whatnot.
-One of the pictures was the caves themselves, as seen from the entrance.
+One of the pictures was supposedly of the caves themselves, as seen from the entrance.
 Unfortunately the picture had eroded over the years.
 Otherwise, I’m sure, we would have been able to see a picture of that picture, and a picture of the picture-in-picture, too.